-Ridge Park Charter Academy is part of National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. with 98 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+Ridge Park Charter Academy is part of National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. with over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.

 The Ridge Park Community Receives a Gift & Gets Active In Service Projects

 Published: Jan 14, 2022NHA Communications Team

 Articles by NHA Communications Team